chaseruskin/orbit/docs/src/topic/dst.md

 └─ mux (lab2)
 ```

 Let's dive into what happened here.
 DST handled the namespace clash by _transforming_, or renaming, the entity related to lab1.
-The entity's identifier in lab1 was appended with the first 10 digits of the original lab1 IP's checksum.
-This transformation occurred at that IP's source code level (lab1), and in the source code for all dependents of that entity (lab2).
-Therefore, DST produced new dynamic variants of the lab1 and lab2 IPs that properly reference and associate with `and_gate_fbe4720d0`.
+The entity's identifier in lab1 was appended with the first 10 digits of the original lab1 ip's checksum.
+This transformation occurred at that ip's source code level (lab1), and in the source code for all dependents of that entity (lab2).
+Therefore, DST produced new dynamic variants of the lab1 and lab2 ips that properly reference and associate with `and_gate_fbe4720d0`.

 DST specifically chose not to rename the `and_gate` from lab3, or else the user would have to be burdened with trying to track and maintain the new unique identifier in the currently developed IP (final-project).
 As a result, DST has no additional overhead to the user and is kept abstracted away by Orbit.
 Direct dependencies are never chosen for DST.